 Some notable mentions that didn't make the list:

 - Chia Seeds/Hemp Hearts/Flax Seed.
 More nutritional powerhouses!
-I have usually about 1 tbsp of each in my oatmeal or smoothies to start the day.
-1 tbsp has between 2-3 g of protein of each.
+I have usually about 1 tablespoon of each in my oatmeal or smoothies to start the day.
+1 tablespoon has between 2-3 g of protein of each.

 - Protein Powders.
 I guess I should at least mention these at some point in a post all about protein lol here's the thing though I don't generally rely on supplements to get my nutrients.
 This could literally be an entire post on its own but I'll summarize.
 The supplement industry is completely unregulated and they can basically say and do whatever they want.
 Almost all of their claims are false or can easily be proven to be false.
 There are very few supplements that actually work (creatine, caffeine, and protein powders being a few of them) but here's the thing, they're called supplements for a reason.
 You're supposed to supplement your diet with them when you need it.
 You should absolutely not be relying on supplements every day to get your nutritional needs.
 I'll go more in-depth with this in another post but I generally only have a few scoops of protein a week at most.
 Rant over.